2019-06-15

 2018-05-05

-More and more people who were once afraid to openly admit their sexual orientation now live in a time where acceptance is steadily growing.
-But does this mean that homophobia and discrimination are a thing of the past?
-Unfortunately, far from it.
-Despite the progress, many still face prejudice and discrimination, particularly homosexual individuals...
+More and more people who once hesitated to openly admit their sexual orientation now live in a time where acceptance is steadily growing.
+But does this mean homophobia and discrimination are things of the past?
+Unfortunately, not at all.
+Despite the progress, many, especially homosexual people, still face prejudice and discrimination...
 Read More